bhauman/bhauman.github.com/drafts/clojurescript-dots-game.md

 ## Removing dots and using timeout

-So now let's look at rendering the removal of the dots.
+Now let's look at rendering the removal of the dots.

 {% highlight clojure %}